vtjoeh/z-band-iptv/README.md

 For example:
 > ztv_sn="KN5B0B51M0N5555"; ztv_hdmi="3", ztv_fav_chan="Bobs Favorites"

-For more details see the notes in the .js file.
+For more details see the notes in the .js file and the notes with the [screenshots](https://github.com/vtjoeh/z-band-iptv/tree/main/screenshots).
 \
 \
 \